testinggospels/camouflage-docs/docs/grpc.md

 #### Bidi Streaming Response

-Bidi streaming supported currently by camouflage is like ping-pong in nature.
+Bidi streaming supported currently by Camoflage is like ping-pong in nature.
 For each request you stream to the server, you get one response back.

 Bidi streaming responses differ from the other responses.
 Your mockfile would include a required object `data`.
-This is what camouflage will respond back for each of your requests.
+This is what Camoflage will respond back for each of your requests.
 You can include an optional `end` object, which would be sent when you end the client side stream.
-This is an optional object, in absence of which, camouflage will simply end the server side stream without any response.
+This is an optional object, in absence of which, Camoflage will simply end the server side stream without any response.

 ```json
 {